Nguyễn Thành Trung (pilot): Civilian

 Trung served in the VPAF until 1990, when he became a pilot for Vietnam Airlines, the flag carrier for Vietnam, eventually serving as vice president of the airline.
 Trung was a supporter of Vietnam Airlines purchasing American aircraft and became the first Vietnamese pilot to be certified to fly a Boeing 777.
 In 2005, Trung piloted a Vietnam Airlines 777 carrying Vietnamese President Trần Đức Lương to the United States for an 11-day diplomatic tour.
 During the trip, Trung expressed a desire for closer ties between the American and Vietnamese aviation industries.
+Before retiring from Vietnam Airlines, Trung was appointed as the Airline Deputy General Director.

-Three of Trung's daughters work for Vietnam Airlines, with one becoming a flight instructor and the other a captain.
+Two of Trung's daughters work for Vietnam Airlines as Flight Attendant, with one becoming a flight instructor.
+Trung's son also work for Vietnam Airlines as a Pilot and has reached the rank of Captain.